Mouldi Kefi: Biography

-He has a degree in philosophy from the Strasbourg University in France.
+Kefi has a degree in philosophy from the Strasbourg University in France.

-His diplomatic career started within the ministry Foreign Affairs, he held various positions: head of the Central and South America department (1978), head of the diplomatic protocol department (1980), deputy director of the Americas department (1989), chief of staff of Minister Habib Ben Yahia (1994), project manager in the minister's office (1999) and director general of political affairs and cooperation for the countries of America and Asia (2006).
+His diplomatic career started within the Ministry of Foreign Affairs, where he held various positions: head of the Central and South America department (1978), head of the diplomatic protocol department (1980), deputy director of the Americas department (1989), chief of staff of Minister Habib Ben Yahia (1994), project manager in the minister's office (1999) and director general of political affairs and cooperation for the countries of America and Asia (2006).

 He was the Ambassador of Tunisia in Czechoslovakia in 1971, where he met his wife, Dagmar.
-Then, he was accredited to Eastern Germany, the Soviet Union, the United Kingdom, Nigeria (1990-1994), Russia (1996-1999) and Indonesia (2002-2005).
+Then, he was accredited to East Germany, the Soviet Union, the United Kingdom, Nigeria (1990-1994), Russia (1996-1999) and Indonesia (2002-2005).

-He retired in 2006 when he was 60 years old.

-He had to come back after the Tunisian revolution the Minister of Foreign Affairs under Mohamed Ghannouchi then Caïd Essebsi.
+He retired in 2006 when he was 60 years old, but returned after the Tunisian revolution as Minister of Foreign Affairs, under first Mohamed Ghannouchi then Caïd Essebsi.